James-Granderson/jim-rockies/Probability/readme.txt

-Here is the Probability system explanation rewritten to match the style and structure of your Jim Rockies README.
-It is factual, direct, and organized into clear sections with a tutorial-like precision.

----

-Probability

 The Probability system is the component of Jim Rockies responsible for estimating the probability of an underlying proposition.
 Rather than beginning with a prediction or a statistical formula, the system begins with the proposition itself and attempts to determine what would have to be true for that proposition to occur.

 A proposition is a statement about an observable outcome.
 For example, a player prop such as "Jackson Chourio records two or more total bases" is a proposition that must either become true or remain false.
 The system identifies what the proposition describes, what action is involved, what outcome is required, and what conditions surround that action.